Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 From asking online I came up with the idea that maybe I can create a node and edge for each coordinate in the interpolated edge.
 This could potentially solve the issue when deciding a starting edge considering the thing I'm going to base the route on.
 For example I wouldn't have to worry about changing directions or starting and finishing nodes.
 I would have to calculate estimated times and ignore the found edge.
 It could work.

 I will have to calculate the speed, distance and other things about the road, I'm going to have to come up with a specific measurment for the interpolation, since im going to have to divide the street evenly within a certain distance.

+I looked into OSRM but I want to be able to choose between shortest distance, fastest distance.